 - In order to utilize the Collaborate tool for virtual office hours, your computer should also have an updated version of JAVA (http://java.com/en/download/index.jsp)

 Your fees cover all instructional materials.

 Fees also cover:

 - Soft copies of slides.
 Students will be responsible for printing documents if desired.

 - All students will be provided with access of slides and lectures via Blackboard course management system.
-Sessions will be available to view online via ECHO 360 for up to one year.
+Sessions will be available to view online via Panopto for up to one year.

 - Support via email, phone and virtual office hours with instructors.

 - Instructor support towards the Black Belt project.